 What Are the Numbers and Letters on Fertilizer?

-The numbers and letters on the fertilizer will help you identify if you are applying the right mix to your turf.
-The number and letters that you see are called the N-P-K ratio.
+The numbers and letters on the fertilizer will help you identify if you are applying the right mix of macronutrients to your turf.
+The numbers and letters that you see are called the N-P-K ratio.
 To better understand this, you may have to take a trip back to your high school chemistry days.

-When you see a fertilizer that is 20-5-10, it will mean that the fertilizer contains 20% Nitrogen, 5% Phosphorus, and 10% Potassium.
+When you see a fertilizer that is 20-5-10, it means that the fertilizer contains 20% Nitrogen, 5% Phosphorus, and 10% Potassium.
 After conducting a soil test, you can choose the fertilizer bag that is right for your lawn.

 Meaning and Importance of N-P-K